A. A disturbing message from God.

 2. (5) God writes a message on a wall.

 In the same hour the fingers of a man's hand appeared and wrote opposite the lampstand on the plaster of the wall of the king's palace; and the king saw the part of the hand that wrote.

 a.
-The fingers of a man’s hand appeared: God can and sometimes does communicate to man in unexpected and even shocking ways.
-Here, a hand mysteriously appears and writes on the wall.
+The fingers of a man's hand appeared: God can and sometimes does communicate to man in unexpected and even shocking ways.
+Here, a hand mysteriously appeared and wrote on a wall.

-3. (6-9) Belshazzar’s reaction to the message, and his call for someone to interpret it.
+3. (6-9) Belshazzar's reaction to the message, and his call for someone to interpret the message.

 Then the king's countenance changed, and his thoughts troubled him, so that the joints of his hips were loosened and his knees knocked against each other.
 The king cried aloud to bring in the astrologers, the Chaldeans, and the soothsayers.
 The king spoke, saying to the wise men of Babylon, "Whoever reads this writing, and tells me its interpretation, shall be clothed with purple and have a chain of gold around his neck; and he shall be the third ruler in the kingdom."
 Now all the king's wise men came, but they could not read the writing, or make known to the king its interpretation.
 Then King Belshazzar was greatly troubled, his countenance was changed, and his lords were astonished.

 a.
 The joints of his hips were loosed and his knees knocked: Daniel's vivid description shows us that Belshazzar was terrified.
 His carefree partying was so shallow that it turned from merry to terrified in a moment.
 This shows that his conscience was active beneath his energetic partying.

 i.
 After all, if Belshazzar could not understand the writing, why should it trouble him so?
 It troubled him because his own conscience testified against him.